 Which types of clients does Iconiq Capital serve?

-In general, the firm’s clients have a net worth of at least $25 million, although there are some who are below that threshold.
-To invest in a private fund, clients must invest at least $10,000 and be an accredited investor, defined by the Securities and Exchange Commission as someone with an earned income of at least $200,000 (or $300,000 with a spouse) per year for the last two years or who has a net worth of at least $1 million.
+In general, the firm’s clients have a net worth of at least $25 million.
+To invest in a private fund, clients must invest at least $10,000 and be an accredited investor, defined by the Securities and Exchange Commission (SEC) as someone with an earned income of at least $200,000 (or $300,000 with a spouse) per year for the last two years or who has a net worth of at least $1 million.
+A 2020 change in the definition did also include some people with specific professional certifications, designations and credentials, which would include some investment advisors.

 Services offered by Iconiq Capital